Jondolf/avian/README.md

 ## Warning ⚠️

-Bevy XPBD will undergo major changes and a rebrand during April or May.
+Bevy XPBD will undergo major changes in the next release, coming out in tandem with Bevy 0.14.

 You can find an in-depth explanation of the situation and plans [here](https://github.com/Jondolf/bevy_xpbd/issues/346).